sea-of-fog/b-minor-compiler/README.md

 only r10-r15 are used for scratch.

 ## Scoping
 Each code block allocates its own local variables on the stack.
 Therefore, the stack can change during one function call.
+The number of local variables is the same for the whole block.

 ## Todo
 1. [ ] Division operator in codegen